Kampong Labu Estate: Labu Estate Rubber Industrial Site

+Economy

+According to the ketua kampong, the products of the river in the village, such as fish and lobster 'Labu', have the potential to be promoted as village products in addition to the products currently produced through Economic Project committee members of the Majlis Perundingan Kampung (MPK) Labu Estate, namely shrimp crackers, yellow pumpkin crackers and sweets.

+Infrastructure

 Labu Estate Primary School is the village's government primary school.
 It also shares grounds with Labu Estate Religious School, the village's government school for the country's Islamic religious primary education.

 The village mosque is Kampong Labu Estate Mosque.
 It was inaugurated on 18 October 1982 and can accommodate 200 worshippers.